 Manchester has a tradition of producing a culture scene every 10-13-years which will be copied by the rest of Britain.
 Gone are the Manchester days of baggy jeans, flowerpot men hats and the Madchester music scene.

-Both Manchester United and Man City are title contenders, The Happy Mondays are touring, Noel Gallagher has announced gigs for his new album, Albert Hall hosts tributes to The Hacienda, the economy is nearly back up to scratch and nightlife is booming.
+Today, both Manchester United and Man City are title contenders, the Happy Mondays are touring again, Noel Gallagher has announced gigs for his new album, Albert Hall hosts tributes to The Hacienda, the economy is nearly back up to scratch and nightlife is booming.

 Manchester music mogul Tony Wilson once said; “There is no celebrity quite as powerful as the local, homegrown celebrity.”
-Mr Manchester lived just behind Atlas Bar, near the locks, in his loft apartment in the nineties.
+Mr Manchester lived just behind Atlas Bar, just down the road from The Hacienda, in his loft apartment in the nineties.

 “Manchester is poised,” Wilson said in an interview with The Guardian inside Atlas Bar in 2001.
 “Something is coming.
 It feels very exciting.
 Let’s see what happens with all these buildings, all these lofts.
 There is going to be a real explosion in 2003 and 2004 when the centre of Manchester is really lived in like no other city.”